shorn/cdk-ipv6-toy/doc/aws-ipv6-issues.md

 subnet with NAT - the task deployed correctly.

 MY assumption is that ECS uses SSM or some other AWS service that needs public IPv4 connectivity.

-Possibly ECR, I can't find any doco on ECR connectivity.
+Also, it's probable ECR does'nt support IPv6 either, so you'll run into that as an issue as soon as you start trying to do real stuff.